Vortriz/scientific-env/README.md

 ## FAQs

-### How to change python version?
+### How to change Python version?

-Change the python version in `nix/python/shell.nix` file.
-For example, to use python 3.11, change `pythonPkg` value to `pkgs.python311`.
-Nixpkgs supports python versions from 3.10 to 3.14.
+Change the Python version in `nix/python/shell.nix` file.
+For example, to use Python 3.11, change `pythonPkg` value to `pkgs.python311`.
+Nixpkgs supports Python versions from 3.10 to 3.14.

-### I dont't understand Nix, how do I configure X thing?
+### I don't understand Nix, how do I configure X thing?

 Refer to the [devshell docs](https://numtide.github.io/devshell/modules_schema.html) for more information on how to configure the shell.nix files.
 You can also look at the existing `nix/<language>/shell.nix` files for examples.
 Feel free to open a [Github discussion](https://github.com/Vortriz/scientific-env/discussions/categories/q-a) or hit me up on [Matrix](https://matrix.to/#/@vortriz:matrix.org).